shresth19/sea-level-predictor/README.md

 This anaylize a dataset of the global average sea level change since 1880.
-You will use the data to predict the sea level change through year 2050.
+I have use the data to predict the sea level change through year 2050.

 Used Pandas to import the data from epa-sea-level.csv.